NPH USA International Volunteer Program

 Living Arrangements:Volunteers live in group houses - they share a room with up to four other volunteers.
 There are shared kitchens and living space.

-Program Size:In newer and smaller houses there is usually a handful (under 10) volunteers.
-In larger houses there are up to 24 international volunteers.
+Program Size:In our smaller homes there is usually a handful (under 10) volunteers.
+In larger homes there are up to 20 international volunteers.

-Training:Prior to service, NPH USA assists with volunteer selection and provides support in the form of conference calls, online groups for accepted volunteers and written preparation materials.
+Training:Prior to service, NPH USA assists with volunteer selection and provides support in the form of conference calls, online training and written preparation materials.
 Volunteers participate in an online course called Impact Abroad Toolkit as well as the Intercultural Effectiveness Scale.
 At the beginning of service all NPH volunteers participate in a two-week training on site.
-After service NPH USA offers Reflection Weekends for former volunteers.
+After service NPH USA offers 2 Reflection/Retreat Weekends for former volunteers.

 Application Deadline:January 1st for July placement, July 1st for January placement.
 We often accept applicants after the deadline.
 Even if the deadline has passed we encourage you to submit an application.